ink19mag/staff-wiki/src/content/docs/editorial/photography-tips.md

 - Shoot a bunch of photos.
 - Try different settings as you go and check your screen occasionally to see what you’re getting.
-- You’re probably only going to get 2-3 songs to shoot so make it count.
+- You’re probably only going to get 2-3 songs to shoot, so make it count.

 ## Wear Earplugs

 - Up against the stage is so much louder than just being in the room.
 - Always wear earplugs to protect your hearing.

-&nbsp;